· Travis Rodgers · Career · 4 min read

 It was there that I found one of my first freelance clients (and have done work for clients that continue to this day outside of Upwork).

-Yet anyone who has spent time there will attest to the fact that you have to be VERY careful what jobs do you take, as the wrong job can be a real nightmare; not only with nightmare clients or projects, but a nightmare when things go wrong and you get a bad review or rating, killing your success score and ultimately prospects of future work.
+Yet anyone who has spent time there will attest to the fact that you have to be VERY careful what jobs you take, as the wrong job can be a real nightmare; not only with nightmare clients or projects, but a nightmare when things go wrong and you get a bad review or rating, killing your success score and ultimately prospects of future work.

 At 3 million jobs posted on there annually, you should not hesitate in being highly selective as to what jobs you apply for.